 For theater-lovers, summertime means outdoor Shakespeare.
 But in downstate Illinois, that takes on a fresh new form.
-Want improv Shakespeare?
-Sing-along Shakespeare?
-Or just a performance of his classics (including A Comedy of Errors this year)?
-Starting in May, and running through mid-August, the Illinois Shakespeare Festival in Bloomington-Normal (130 miles southwest of Chicago) reveals its ode to the Bard.
+Want a comedic tribute to Shakespeare?
+A family-friendly Theatre for Young Audiences Play?
+Or just a performance of Shakespeare's classics?
+Throughout the summer, the Illinois Shakespeare Festival in Bloomington-Normal (130 miles southwest of Chicago) reveals its ode to the Bard.

 Theatergoers can picnic on the grounds of English-style Ewing Mansion, the university's cultural center, or the Illinois State University Quad before the show.
 Performances are held at both Ewing Theatre and the Center for the Performing Arts.
 Catch pre- and post-show entertainment, including live music, pre-school talks and mini performances called "Green Shows" before the main show.

 Performances anchor weekend getaways.
 Normal's Uptown neighborhood pulses with funky cafes, pizza joints, and book and record shops.
 Classic and independent films star at the Art Deco Normal Theater.
 Bloomington's restored 1800s buildings house farm-to-table restaurants, shops and live-music venues.
 Inside the three-story courthouse, a museum highlights the area's historical treasures.
 Overnight guests should try to stay at the luxurious Vrooman Mansion, built in 1869.
 The antiques-decorated inn serves breakfast in a lavish dining room where Eleanor Roosevelt once dined.
 Over pumpkin waffles, guests chat about Shakespeare-whichever form they enjoy him in.